New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

-This work demonstrates how diabetes assessment benefits from the incorporation of ECGs.
-We show that ECG-based assessment outperforms questionnaire-based assessment, achieving a higher PPV (13\% vs. 9\% for the ADA risk score; p-value <0.001) at the desired TPR (70.5\%).
-The higher PPV implies that using the ECG reduces false alerts relative to the ADA risk score.
-We also show that when applied in the outpatient setting, the ECG model would improve the quality of clinical care and screening for diabetes, where 83\% of high-likelihood patients did not have their HbA1c assessed.
 Community-wide AI-enhanced ECG diabetes assessment can be carried out via mobile devices that collect single-lead (Lead-I) ECGs.
-We found that an AI-enabled single-lead ECG (Lead I) retains much of the discriminate performance relative to the 12-lead ECG model (AUC, 0.78 [95\% CI, 0.77-0.79] vs. 0.80 [95\% CI, 0.80-0.81]).
+We found that an AI-enabled single-lead ECG (Lead I), while it is inferior to the 12-lead ECG model, retains much of the discriminative performance (AUC, 0.78 [95\% CI, 0.77-0.79] vs. 0.80 [95\% CI, 0.79-0.80]) (\suppfigref{fig:single_lead_auroc}).
 These findings suggest that an AI-enabled ECG system could be utilized both at the community level and within outpatient clinics to automate the identification of patients who are likely to have diabetes.
-With the improved capacity for diabetes screening enabled by the ECG-based assessment, more diabetes would be captured and the rate of undiangnosed diabetes would go down.
+With the improved capacity for diabetes screening enabled by the ECG-based assessment, more diabetes would be captured and the rate of undiagnosed diabetes would go down.

+Based on our prospective validation, even if the patient does not have diabetes at the time of inference, those with scores that were above the high-risk threshold showed a greater chance of developing diabetes in one year, and is superior relative to ADA risk test.
+This suggests that the model can act not only as a screening tool, but a prediction tool as well.
+In practice, the model can aide clinicians to decide whether to order more frequent monitoring and/or interventions for these high-risk patients.
+We have also shown that the model is able to maintain performance on a different population the model has not seen before, demonstrating the generalizability of the model.

+We have considered incorporating FGP and OGTT in addition to HbA1c.
+However, because the volume of FGP/OGTT being ordered in ambulatory setting is much smaller than that of HbA1c, and FGP/OGTT subjects to more day-to-day variations compared to HbA1c, we eventually opted for using HbA1c only.
+We have also considered the task as a regression model by estimating the HbA1c directly, then classify the patient based on the estimated value.
+The performance is statistically worse than classification (AUC, 0.78 [95\% CI, 0.77-0.79], p-value $< 0.01$).
+When training the model, we have also found that having four bins also allowed for easier training compared to binarizing HbA1c at the diabetic threshold.